From graph to Riesz continuity: Polarizations and proof of Theorem

-\sub{Polarizations.} A decomposition of a Hilbert space $H$ into the orthogonal sum $H = H^+\oplus H^-$ of two closed infinite-dimensional subspaces is called a \textit{polarization} of $H$.
-It is determined by the projection $p\in\Proj^*(H)$ onto $H^+$; we will identify polarizations with the corresponding projections.
+\upskip \sub{Polarizations of a Hilbert space.} A decomposition of a Hilbert space $H$ into the orthogonal sum $H = H^+\oplus H^-$ of two closed infinite-dimensional subspaces is called a \textit{polarization} of $H$.
+It is determined by the subspace $H^+\in\Gr\st(H)$ or equivalently by the orthogonal projection onto $H^+$.
+We denote by $\Po(H)\cong\Gr\st(H)$ the subspace of $\Proj(H)$ consisting of projections of infinite rank and corank and will identify polarizations with the corresponding subspaces/projections.

+There are two natural equivalence relations for polarizations of $H$, which we call \q{finite} and \q{compact}.
+Two polarizations $p$ and $q$ of $H$ are said to be compactly compatible if $p-q$ is a compact operator; they are said to be finitely compatible if $p-q$ is a finite rank operator (that is, the corresponding subspaces are commensurable).

-We say that two polarizations $p$ and $q$ of $H$ are (compactly) compatible if $p-q$ is a compact operator.
-The (compact) restricted Grassmanian corresponding to the polarization $p$ is defined as the space of all polarizations compatible with it,
+The compact restricted Grassmanian corresponding to a polarization $p$ is defined as the space of all polarizations compatible with $p$: